OctopusDeploy/blog/blog/2020-12/octopus-mongodb/index.md

 ---

-When you think of databases, what immediately comes to mind are massive datastores with 1:N relationships between tables and complex T-SQL statements to bring related information together.
-This, however, is the only type of database technology that exists.
-Though not a new concept, NoSQL databases have been gaining popularity in recent years.
+Though not a new technology, NoSQL databases have been gaining popularity in recent years.
 One of the more recognizable names in the NoSQL world is MongoDB.
-In this post, I'll demonstrate how to deploy to a MongoDB database using Octopus Deploy and Liquibase.
+In this post, I'll demonstrate how to automate deployments to MongoDB using Octopus Deploy and Liquibase.

 ## Liquibase
 I [previously](https://octopus.com/blog/octopus-oracle-liquibase) demonstrated how to deploy to Oracle using the Liquabase product.
-However, our friends over at Liquibase do not operate strictly in the relational database space, they also have solutions for deploying to NoSQL as well, including MongoDB.
+However, our friends over at Liquibase do not operate strictly in the relational database space, they also have solutions for deploying to NoSQL, including MongoDB.

 ### Change log
 As you might expect, the change log for MongoDB differs quite significantly than its relational counter parts.
 For example, where you would create a Table in a relational database, you create a Collection in MongoDB: